Local history - Malvern schools then and now

-Kelly's Trade Directory of 1950 records that Revd Canon William Norman Willson was a chaplain to the school.
+The school had a Christian ethos.
+Kelly's Trade Directory of 1950 recorded that Revd Canon William Norman Willson was a chaplain to the school.
 He lived nearby at Beverston on the Wells Road and died in 1956; born 1872, he was educated at Emmanuel College, Cambridge, and was made a Canon of Salisbury in 1930.
-In the 1960s the chaplain occupied Ellerslie Lodge
+A former pupil told us that the chaplain occupied Ellerslie Lodge in the 1960s.

-The photo below shows a line drawing of the north face of Ellerslie taken in 2015 when the house was empty awaiting redevelopment.
+The photo below shows a line drawing of the north face of Ellerslie made in 2015 when the house was empty awaiting redevelopment.